bzhanglab/GENCODE_V42_reference/README.md

 https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_42/gencode.v42.pc_translations.fa.gz

 HGNC gene description
-Download on 11/15/2022 from https://www.genenames.org/download/custom/, approved symbols only.
+It should be manually download from https://www.genenames.org/download/custom/, approved symbols only.
+Then move the file to annotation and rename it as HGNC-approved-name.txt.